 Polka Dot Beamsplitters - This type of beamsplitter consists of a glass substrate with a vacuum-deposited reflective coating that is applied over an array of apertures, giving the beamsplitter a "polka dot" appearance.
 Half of the incident beam is reflected from the coating, and half of the beam is transmitted through the uncoated portion of the substrate.

 Polka dot beamsplitters are useful over a wide wavelength range and are negligibly angle sensitive, which makes them ideal for splitting the energy emitted from a radiant source.
-These are not recommended for imaging applications, as the polka dot pattern will affect the image.
+These are not recommended for imaging applications, such as interferometry, as the polka dot pattern will affect the image.

 Thin-Film Interference Effect

 The plots below, which show transmission as a function of wavelength, depict a sinusoidal fluctuation that is caused by interference effects.
 These effects will occur for all pellicle beamsplitters and are sometimes averaged out when data is displayed.

 The graph to the right depicts the measured reflectance of an 8:92 beam sampler without averaging the sinusoidal oscillations that result from thin film interference.
 The frequency and amplitude of the pattern depends on four factors: the thickness of the film, the thickness of any coating present, the angle of incidence of the incoming light, and the polarization of the incoming light, and the bandwidth of the light incident on the pellicle.

 What is a Thin Film?

 A layer of material is referred to as a thin film if the thickness of the layer is on the order of the wavelength of incident radiation in the film medium.
 The relationship between the wavelength of light in air and that in the film is given by